the-road-to-learn-react/the-road-to-react-portuguese/manuscript/react-maintenance/testing.md

 # leanpub-end-insert
 ~~~~~~~

 The exercises at the end of this chapter will cover all the remaining tests you should consider performing.
-For now, we can import all the components and reducers in our *src/App.test.js* file and will focus on the reducer test first.
+For now, we can import all the components and reducers in our *src/App.test.js* file and we will focus on the reducer test first.
 We are also importing React here, because we have to include it whenever we test React components:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~
-import React from 'react';
+import * as React from 'react';

 import App, {
   storiesReducer,